 Climate Change

-From increasing land and water temperatures to rising sea levels, more frequent and severe storms, and the spread of invasive species and public health threats, climate change is already impacting our state.
+From increasing land and water temperatures to rising sea levels, more frequent and severe storms, and the spread of invasive species and public health threats, climate change has significant impacts on our environment and economy.
 Maine Conservation Voters works at the state and federal level to advance transformative climate policies and ensure their equitable implementation.

 Maine Won’t Wait